 Detecting and diagnosing a tumor.
-Because tumor DNA has acquired multiple genetic mutations, leading to tumor development, ctDNA is not an exact match to the individual’s DNA.
+Because tumor DNA has acquired multiple genetic changes (variants), leading to tumor development, ctDNA is not an exact match to the individual’s DNA.
 Finding DNA with genetic differences aids in tumor detection.
 Diagnosing the type of tumor using ctDNA can reduce the need for getting a sample of the tumor tissue (tumor biopsy), which can be challenging when a tumor is difficult to access, such as a tumor in the brain or lung.

 Guiding tumor-specific treatment.
 Analyzing the genome of tumor cells using ctDNA can help doctors determine which treatment will be most effective.
 Currently, however, approval from the U.S. Food and Drug Administration for ctDNA testing to personalize cancer treatment is limited.

 Monitoring treatment.
 A decrease in the quantity of ctDNA suggests the tumor is shrinking and treatment is successful.

 Monitoring periods with no symptoms (remission of cancer).
 A lack of ctDNA in the bloodstream indicates that the cancer has not returned.

 Scientific journal articles for further reading